Saad-Zia/Google-Dorking-for-Penetration-Tester/README.md

     - A dynamic website displays adaptive content that varies for each visitor based on their site settings or user behavior.
 Such as Social networking sites, eCommerce sites, and subscription-based websites like Netflix.
 Therefore, dynamic sites often need a more comprehensive and customizable hosting plan with increased storage space, memory, and bandwidth.

+- **Choose a webite hosting company**

+Once you’ve had a look at the top hosting companies, you need to pick one!
+There are a number of features you should consider when choosing a website hosting company.
+We’ve provided an overview of these.
+Below are some of the key factors to consider: